adrirubio/jekyll-theme-chirpy/_posts/2021-02-02-The_Rocket_League_Guide_part_2.md

 To get to the backbord go up the wall next to the goal if you see the ball is going to hit the backbord, if needed jump of the backbord to save the ball.
 ##### Why Do You Need To Do This?????
 Because in higher ranks players are going to aerial up to the ball from a backbord hit and it will most likely go in.
+(If this is to difficult try it when you are a better player but make sure you do do it because you will see a change in your game play!!)

 ### Camara Settings
 I can't tell you much about camara settings because they are entirely up to you, but I can show you what camara settings I play better with.